AI for Scientific Discovery is a Social Problem: Barriers to Scientific Achievement

 \subsection{Barrier Three: Data Challenges}

-Data fragmentation in science refers to the scattering of research data across disconnected sources, stored in incompatible formats without shared standards or effective indexing, which makes discovery, integration, and reuse difficult.
-It stems from a community that has failed to prioritize interoperability and sharing despite generating vast quantities of valuable datasets.
-Researchers hoard data in proprietary formats, funding agencies don't require standardization, and institutions provide no career rewards for the tedious work of data curation and harmonization.
-The result is a landscape where most scientific datasets remain locked in incompatible silos, while the high-dimensional, low-sample-size nature of scientific data makes these coordination failures even more costly for AI development.
+Data fragmentation in science refers to the scattering of research data across disconnected sources, where it is stored in incompatible formats without shared standards or effective indexing.
+This makes the discovery, integration, and reuse of such data difficult.
+The problem stems from a community that has failed to prioritize interoperability and sharing despite generating vast quantities of valuable datasets.
+Researchers hoard data in proprietary formats, funding agencies do not require standardization, and institutions provide no career rewards for the tedious work of data curation and harmonization.
+The result is a landscape where most scientific datasets remain locked in incompatible silos, while the high-dimensional, low-sample-size nature of scientific data makes these coordination failures even more costly for AI development work.

 \paragraph{The High-Dimensional, Low-Sample-Size Problem}